arcus-azure/arcus/community/blog/2020-05-New-authorization-and-enhanced-logging-in-WebApi-v1.0.1/README.md

 ## Correlation merging

-Starting from this version, we have decided to merge the correlation and logging functionality into a single package: `Arcus.WebApi.Logging`.
-This for the very reason that both the functionality present in the correlation and logging packages is mostly all the time used together.

-Besides this change, we have also made HTTP correlation with Serilog easier with the following extensions:
+We have also made HTTP correlation with Serilog easier with the following extensions:

 ```csharp
 public void ConfigureServices(IServiceCollection services)